 The Japanese Government is Poisoning its Own Citizens

-Dolphin meat is sold in stores through out Japan.
+Dolphin meat is sold in stores throughout Japan.
 Some of it is labeled correctly as dolphin meat, and some is mislabeled as whale meat.
-What is never included on the label are the levels of mercury, methyl mercury, cadmium, DDT and PCBs.
-One or more of these contaminants pollute almost all of the dolphin meat for sale in Japan.
-That it is sold for public consumption at all is a disgrace; that it is sold without the Japanese government warning its citizens that eating dolphin meat is hazardous to their health is irresponsible and negligent.
+What is never included on the label, though, are the levels of mercury, methyl mercury, cadmium, DDT and PCBs; one or more of these contaminants pollute almost all of the dolphin meat for sale in Japan.
+That this toxic “food” is sold for public consumption at all is a disgrace; that it is sold without the Japanese government warning its citizens that eating dolphin meat is hazardous to their health is downright irresponsible and negligent.

-In 1999, an international team of scientists working in Japan analyzed 130 samples of whale and dolphin meats and reported their findings to the International Whaling Commission.
+In 1999, an international team of scientists working in Japan analyzed 130 samples of whale and dolphin meat and reported their findings to the International Whaling Commission (IWC).
 They analyzed the samples for mercury, methyl mercury, cadmium, DDT and PCBs.
 Their summary shows that not only is dolphin meat often disguised as whale meat, it is almost always contaminated:

 Tetsuya Endo, a Japanese scientist and the lead scientist on the 1999 project, believes that the high concentrations found in the samples "may be enough to cause acute mercury poisoning " and that "the products should be taken off the shelves immediately."

 Other studies have come to similar conclusions.
 Harvard University biologist, Dr. Palumbi, who assisted in joint Japanese and Harvard research, wrote a letter to Japanese officials requesting public health warnings and an immediate ban on sales of contaminated meat: